-We’re in the midst of a series of posts designed to explore different pieces of the AdWords interface in-depth.
-The idea with these series is to make what’s become a pretty daunting and complex interface more accessible for the average AdWords advertiser.
+We’re in the midst of a series of posts designed to explore different pieces of the Google Ads (AdWords) interface in-depth.
+The idea with these series is to make what’s become a pretty daunting and complex interface more accessible for the average Google Ads advertiser.
 Thus far we’ve covered:

-Here are five areas that SMB marketers need to get in good working order before they move on to fine-tuning their AdWords PPC campaigns.
+Here are five areas that SMB marketers need to get in good working order before they move on to fine-tuning their Google Ads PPC campaigns.

 Before you can do anything else within a pay-per-click campaign, you need to define some very fundamental things such as:

 You’d be amazed at the number of advertisers who spend significant amounts on PPC and don’t track conversions at all; this will be the fundamental means by which you manage your campaign and make decisions.